Sako74/p10/README.md

-# MVP of the reservation bot
+# Live demo

-Link to the MVP of the reservation bot: [MVP](https://sako74.github.io/p10/)
+Follow this link to test the MVP of the reservation bot: [live demo](https://sako74.github.io/p10/)